Andin: Armenian Journey Chronicles

 Andin.
 Armenian Journey Chronicles is an epic documentary directed by Ruben Giney.
-The film centers on historical links between Armenians travelling to India, China and other countries on the Silk Road.
+The film centers on historical links between Armenians travelling to India, China, and other countries on the Silk Road.

 Production

 Because of a very small number of researchers proficient in the Armenian language, most of relevant study materials produced during the Soviet period have never been published in Europe.
 This is the exact reason why the film's creators set a goal of revealing all known facts that affected World History.
-In pursuit of unique archival materials, manuscripts, personal journals and diaries from the libraries of Paris, London, Mexico and Lisbon were filmed.
+In pursuit of unique archival materials, manuscripts, personal journals, and diaries from the libraries of Paris, London, Mexico, and Lisbon were filmed.

 The documentary is designed for both ordinary viewers and experts specializing in the history of the Silk Road and the Spice trade.

 Crew

 The film was directed by Ruben Giney who had prior experience participating in several archaeological expeditions to the Tarim Basin.
 During three years of filming, Andin's crew has visited 72 cities in 11 countries on 4 continents.
 This resulted in a total number of 7 camera operators having worked on the film.

-In August 2012, one of the crew members died in Calcutta amidst the outbreak of dengue fever.
+In August 2012, one of the crew members died in Calcutta amidst an outbreak of dengue fever.

 At a later stage, Luis Argüelles, a Mexican composer who had previously worked on Aquí y allá, a Cannes winning film, joined the team.
 He spent more than a year practicing duduk, Armenia's national instrument, before he wrote the music for the film.